QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 NETCONF and RESTCONF protocols provide programmatic operation interfaces for accessing configuration data modeled by YANG.
-This document defines the use of YANG-based configuration template so that the configuration data could be delivered in a more efficient manner.
+This document defines the use of YANG-based configuration template mechanism so that the configuration data could be defined as template and applied repeatedly to avoid the redundant definition of identical Configuration and ensure consistency of it.

 --- middle